dreiqvd/ang-multiline-ellipsis-directive/README.md

 - This directive was tested on basic test cases in Chrome, Firefox, and MS Edge.
 - This directive was not tested intensively on other cases (e.g. long whitespaces, other browsers).
 This directive was only used as a solution for a specific case in one of my projects.
 - I am very open for suggestions!

+## Known Issues
+- There are instances when the directive does not seem to work on the very first run or hard page reload.
+The page needs to be refreshed for the directive to work again.
+I'm suspecting there's a race condition happening but I'll investigate once I got the time.